nbren12/personal-website/content/post/loading_netCDFS/index.md

     netCDF4: 1.5.8

-I will use this to compare several different ways of opening netCDF files in tensorflow.
-As with most things in tensorflow, there are at least 3-4 different ways to skin the cat of loading netCDF files.
-Tensorflow's preferred native datastructure for an iterable dataset of samples is `tf.data.Dataset`.
+I will use this to compare several different ways of opening NetCDF files in TensorFlow.
+As with most things in TensorFlow, there are at least 3-4 different ways to skin the cat of loading NetCDF files.
+TensorFlow's preferred native data structure for an iterable dataset of samples is `tf.data.Dataset`.
 This data structure can be fed to keras models.

-First, I define some ways to open netCDF data:
+First, I define some ways to open NetCDF data:

 ```python